 - Yogurt contains two to seven types of probiotics, good bacteria strains.

-- Kefir contains 10–34 strains of probiotics, also contains beneficial yeast strains as well.
+- Kefir contains 10–34 strains of probiotics as well as numerous beneficial yeast strains.

-- Yogurt contains transient bacteria to help clean and line the gut, giving food to the good bacteria.
+- Yogurt contains transient bacteria to help clean and line the gut, giving food to the beneficial bacteria.
 They go in and don’t stay.